Nvidia Stock Split Prediction 2026: Why Experts Say It’s Unlikely (For Now)

 Nvidia Stock Split Prediction 2026 Split Unlikely

-As of April 28, 2026, there is no official announcement of an upcoming Nvidia stock split.
+As of mid-May 2026, there is no official announcement of an upcoming Nvidia stock split.
 While the market loves a split for the “accessibility” it provides retail traders, the current share price doesn’t scream urgency.

 Historically, Nvidia waits for its shares to become “heavy”, usually when they exceed $750.
 The massive 10-for-1 split in June 2024 was triggered when the price hit $1,200.
-Nvidia is trading at $209 as of writing and this is still considered highly accessible to the average retail investor, especially in an era where fractional shares are the norm.
+Nvidia is trading at $219 as of writing, pushing back toward its recent all-time high of $235.74 hit on May 14.
+This price tag is still considered highly accessible to the average retail investor, especially in an era where fractional shares are the norm.

 I believe the company will keep the current structure throughout 2026, unless we see a parabolic run toward $500 by year-end.